 An eviction notice can only be served if your tenant has broken a clause of your lease.
 Make sure that you are within your rights to serve an eviction notice and seek independent legal advice if you are unsure.

-Check the relevant rules of your state to see what time period or how many infractions is required before you can evict a tenant.
+Check the relevant rules of your state to see what time period or how many infractions are required before you can evict a tenant.
 When it does come to providing an eviction notice, it is best practice to do so via a formal letter.

 We hope you found this blog interesting!
 However, do note that it should not be used as a substitute for competent legal and/or other advice from a licensed professional.